arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 The Nicla voice can be powered by:

 - Using a Micro USB cable (not included).
-- Using an external **5 V power supply** connected to `VIN_BQ25120` pin (please, refer to the [board pinout section](#board-pinout) of the user manual).
+- Using an external **5V power supply** connected to `VIN_BQ25120` pin (please, refer to the [board pinout section](#board-pinout) of the user manual).
-- Using a **3.7 V Lithium Polymer (Li-Po) battery** connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and its matching receptacle manufacturer part number is ACHR-03V-S. The **recommended battery capacity for the Nicla Voice is 200 mAh**.
+- Using a **3.7V Lithium Polymer (Li-Po) battery** connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and its matching receptacle manufacturer part number is ACHR-03V-S. The **recommended battery capacity for the Nicla Voice is 200 mAh**.
 A Li-Po battery with an integrated NTC thermistor is also recommended for thermal protection.
-- Using the onboard **ESLOV connector**, which has a dedicated 5 V power line.
+- Using the onboard **ESLOV connector**, which has a dedicated 5V power line.

 ![Different ways to power the Nicla Voice](assets/user-manual-6.png)